grantbow/fit/README.md

 ## Goal

-Capture code related issues fast.
+Capture issues fast.

-It can be a primary bug system if nothing else is available or a secondary system for code related issues.
+fit can be a project's primary issue system or a secondary system for code related issues.

 Standard coding practices improve project outcomes.
 Using fit minimizes switching between coding and issue tracking systems which increases